Aliases for PDE9A Gene

 The protein encoded by this gene catalyzes the hydrolysis of cAMP and cGMP to their corresponding monophosphates.
 The encoded protein plays a role in signal transduction by regulating the intracellular concentration of these cyclic nucleotides.
 Multiple transcript variants encoding several different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PDE9A Gene

 PDE9A (Phosphodiesterase 9A) is a Protein Coding gene.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Pyrimidine metabolism (KEGG).
-Gene Ontology (GO) annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE3A.
+Diseases associated with PDE9A include Heart Disease.
+Among its related pathways are Nitric oxide stimulates guanylate cyclase and Regulation of Androgen receptor activity.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-GMP phosphodiesterase activity.
+An important paralog of this gene is PDE1B.

 UniProtKB/Swiss-Prot for PDE9A Gene